DIY Minky Blanket | BewstSew Your Own Baby Blanket

 • straight pins

-• quilting pins or safety pins
+• quilting pins, wonder clips, or safety pins

 • chopstick, or your preferred tool for turning out corners